rackerlabs/support-how-to/content/rackconnect/rackconnect-v30-cloud-server-image-compatibility.md

 for a list of all products with which RackConnect v3.0 is compatible.

-To provide you with the best experience possible, we recommend that you use the Cloud Control Panel, rather than the MyRackspace portal, when building new RackConnect v3.0 cloud servers or when working and performing any tasks with your RackConnect v3.0 associated cloud account.
+To provide you with the best experience possible, we recommend that you use the Cloud Control Panel, rather than the MyRackspace Portal, when building new RackConnect v3.0 cloud servers or when working and performing any tasks with your RackConnect v3.0 associated cloud account.